-Dianthus also known as Pinks are flowering plants that belong to a family of plants which includes Carnations and are characterized by the spicy fragrance the blooms emit.
-They may be found as a hardy annual, biennial or perennial and most often used in borders or potted displays.
+Dianthus, also known as Pinks, are flowering plants that belong to a family of plants, which includes Carnations, and are characterized by the spicy fragrance the blooms emit.
+They may be found as a hardy annual, biennial, or perennial and are most often used in borders or potted displays.

 Growing Conditions and General Care

 Plant Pinks in full sun, partial shade, or anywhere they will receive at least 6 hours of sun.
 The plants need fertile, well-drained soil that is alkaline.

 Wait until the danger of frost has passed when planting Dianthus and place them at the same level they were growing in the pots, with 12 to 18 inches (30 to 45) between plants.
 Do not mulch around them.
 Water them only at the base of the plant to keep the foliage dry and prevent mildew spotting.

 Instructions on how to care for Dianthus are very straightforward.
 Water the plants when dry and apply fertilizer every six to eight weeks.
 You may also work a slow-release fertilizer into the soil at planting, which will release you from the need to feed the plants.

 Some varieties of Dianthus are self-sowing, so deadheading is extremely important to reduce volunteer plants and encourage additional blooming.
 Perennial varieties are short-lived and should be propagated by division, tip cuttings, or even layering.
 Dianthus seed is also readily available at garden centers and can be started indoors six to eight weeks before the danger of frost has passed.

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin